-- Non-pecuniary interests are private or personal interests a Council officialhas that do not amount to a pecuniary interest as defined in clause 4.1 of this Code.
-These commonly arise out of family or personal relationships, or out of involvement in sporting, social, religious or other cultural groups and associations, and may include an interest of a financial nature. - 5.2 A non-pecuniary conflict of interest exists where a reasonable and informed person would perceive that you could be influenced by a private interest when carrying out your official functions in relation to a matter. - 5.3 The personal or political views of a Council official do not constitute a private interest for the purposes of clause 5.2. - 5.4 Non-pecuniary conflicts of interest must identified and appropriately uphold community managed to confidence in the probity of Council decision-making.
-The onus is on youto identify any non-pecuniary conflict of interest you may have in matters that you deal with, to disclose the interest fully and in writing, and to take appropriate action to manage the conflict in accordance with this Code. - 5.5 When considering whether or not you have a non-pecuniary conflict of interest in a matter you are dealing with, it is always important to think about how others would view your situation.
+- Non-pecuniary interests are private or personal interests a Council official has that do not amount to a pecuniary interest as defined in clause 4.1 of this Code.
+These commonly arise out of family or personal relationships, or out of involvement in sporting, social, religious or other cultural groups and associations, and may include an interest of a financial nature. - 5.2 A non-pecuniary conflict of interest exists where a reasonable and informed person would perceive that you could be influenced by a private interest when carrying out your official functions in relation to a matter. - 5.3 The personal or political views of a Council official do not constitute a private interest for the purposes of clause 5.2. - Non-pecuniary conflicts of interest must be identified and appropriately managed to uphold community confidence in the probity of Council decision-making.
+The onus is on you to identify any nonpecuniary conflict of interest you may have in matters that you deal with, to disclose the interest fully and in writing, and to take appropriate action to manage the conflict in accordance with this Code. - When considering whether or not you 5.5 have a non-pecuniary conflict of interest in a matter you are dealing with, it is always important to think about how others would view your situation.

-Managing non-pecuniary conflicts of interest
+Managing non-pecuniary conflicts interest